 Biomedican: scientific research and production know-how

-Pure rare cannabinoids and astaxanthin are grown by proprietary yeast
+Pure rare cannabinoids are grown by proprietary yeast

 Our unique method

 Chemical synthesis is the creation of compounds through artificial means by a chemical reaction.
 Compounds derived from chemical synthesis often possess components that differ from the desired naturally occurring compound.
 These components can be toxic and result in undesirable side effects.

 Biosynthesis is the production of the desired compound through the natural means of an organism’s biological processes.
 Biosynthesis produces identical compounds to those found in nature, lending itself as the optimal pathway for the manufacture of cannabinoids and carotenoids identical to their naturally occurring counterparts.

 Biomedican’s proprietary yeast Yarrowia Lipolytica (YL) is the ideal micro-organism for cannabinoid biosynthesis.

 Biomedican’s YL has been optimized for the efficient production of CBGA and other rare cannabinoids.
 This optimization is a result of genetically engineered enzymes NphB and THCA synthase.

 In contrast, non-proprietary YL, which contains unmutated NphB, produces lower levels of CBGA with large amounts of undesirable by-products.

 Biosynthesis produces compounds that are 100% pure, more environmentally sustainable, cheaper, and several months faster to produce.
 This efficient method of production has been used by renowned drug manufacturers to produce consistent results and reliable products.

 Our patented method, which can be upscaled to produce larger volumes, involves biosynthesis of pure cannabinoids with the use of proprietary yeast strains.
 (Patent pending US20200165644A1).